 If you work with radioactive devices, you should be very careful so that you do not suffer from radiation poisoning.
 However, if a device is flawed or ill-maintained, the radiation can seriously harm your body.
 If you have suffered from radiation poisoning while on the job, you may be entitled to financial compensation to aid in your recovery.
-To learn more, contact a Raleigh workplace injuries attorney from Law Office of Sam Scudder today at (252) 222-0227.
+To learn more, contact a Morehead City workplace injuries attorney from Law Office of Sam Scudder today at (252) 222-0227.

 The Damaging Effects of Radiation

 Continual, low doses of radiation can gradually mutate your cells’ DNA and cause cancer.
 However, a major, one-time exposure to radioactive material can actually poison your body.
 The symptoms of radiation poisoning include:

 - Hair loss

 - Organ failure

 Sometimes, medication can help your body flush out radioactive material.
 Sadly, though, it may be too late for you to avoid permanent damage to your body.

 Whether you work in the medical, weapons, or energy industry, you can suffer from high amounts of radiation exposure.
 In the medical field, things like x-rays and CT scans both use radiation to perform imaging on the body.
 For weapons, both atomic bombs and nuclear devices can leak radioactive material.
 Lastly, although nuclear power plants provide a relatively clean source of energy, any spills or leaks can lead to massive radiation exposure.